Toarnbeike/Toarnbeike.Unions/README.md

 if (union.IsT2) { ... }
 ```

-Safe extraction using TryGet is available:
+Safe extraction using TryGet is available; TryGet never throws and does not allocate.
 ```csharp
 if (union.TryGetT1(out T1 value)) { ... }
 ```